-

 t: >

-Note that the survey was conducted **before** the announcement or release of React 19.
+Note that the survey was conducted **before** the stable release of React 19.

 # resources